HeapsIO/heaps-doc/Objects.md

 Note that `h2d.Object` is also documented in detail in the [API](https://heaps.io/api/h2d/Object.html)!

 The following code should make it more clear why these trees of stacked objects are useful.
-As you will see, when moving the "clock" and the "NPC" all their *children* move with them.
+As you will see, when moving the "clock" and the "NPC" (actually a smiley) all their *children* move with them.

 ```haxe
 class Main extends hxd.App {